NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Risk-aware Traversability and Motion Planning

-\pr{Uncertainty-aware traversability and motion planning} Precise traversability analysis and motion planning relies heavily on sensor measurements and localization.
+\pr{The importance of considering uncertainty} Precise traversability analysis and motion planning relies heavily on sensor measurements and localization.
 However, the quality of state estimation can often degrade, especially in perceptually challenging environments such as tunnels, mines, and caves.
 Additionally, sensors are subject to noise of various types, as well as occlusion, restricted field of view, etc. Therefore a key idea is to incorporate uncertainty-awareness into our mapping for traversability and motion planning.
 We accomplish this by a multi-fidelity mapping approach in which we weigh more strongly high-confidence information from recent sensor measurements which are closer to the robot.
 Older and farther sensor measurements from the body of the robot are associated with higher uncertainties and decay more quickly.
 By aggregating these sensor measurements in an uncertainty-aware way, we create a robust and resilient belief-aware local map which is then used for traversability analysis.
-To reduce uncertainty and achieve higher levels of resiliency, we rely on multi-sensor high-FOV measurements to efficiently update local maps and reduce sensitivity to localization uncertainties.
+To reduce uncertainty and achieve higher levels of resiliency, we rely on multi-sensor high-FOV measurements (dense depth camera data and LiDAR data) to efficiently update local maps and reduce sensitivity to localization uncertainties (similar, related work include \cite{apfpf, hines_attitude}).